 a. willful and malicious injury to property, or (Debts owed to an individual that arose from the debtor's willful and malicious acts that have not been awarded restitution or damages are dischargeable)

 b. marital settlement agreements, or (Debts that you owe to an ex-spouse that are part of a divorce or separation agreement that are not in the nature of support are dischargeable)

 d. debts incurred to pay nondischargeable taxes

 Before a debtor can receive the full benefits of a discharge it is necessary to determine whether any creditor has secured its' claim by placing a lien on your property.
 The most common way that a creditor gets a lien on your property is by obtaining a judgment.
 It will be necessary to avoid that lien or the creditor will retain the right to collect on that judgment.
 Any personal liability on your part will be wiped out, but the creditor can file an action to collect against the particular property.

-If your circumstances are such that you are in need of filing for bankruptcy, then call Attorney Shepherd at 412 471-9670 or fill out our client contact form to schedule an apppointment for a free consultation.
+If your circumstances are such that you are in need of filing for bankruptcy, then call Pittsburgh Bankruptcy Attorney Rodney Shepherd at 412 471-9670 or fill out our online client contact information form to schedule an apppointment for a free consultation.
 Attorney Shepherd will explain the differences between a Chapter 7 Bankruptcy and a Chapter 13 Bankruptcy and which option is best for you.